jayantpatel06/streamlined-hospital-pharmacy-operations/README.md

 - Access the application via `http://localhost:3000`.
 - Use the provided admin credentials to log in and manage pharmacy operations.  <br>

-The following are the credentials of the registered hospitals:
+The following are the credentials of the registered hospitals:<br>
 i.
 To login as a hospitalA: (adminStaff) <br>
    Username: hospadmin@hospitala.com <br>
    Password: hospadmin@hospitala.com <br>